aedenj/cad-system-design/README.md

 For more details on personas and their interactions see [What is CAD?](what_is_cad.pdf)

 ### Non-Functional

 * High availability (99.999%) : This results in 5 minutes of downtime per year.
+* Re-playability -
+* Auditability - Determine exactly how the current state was reached and which user(s) of the system performed those actions
+* Low-Latency -

 ### Non-Goals

 * The communications centers themselves loose power
 * Responders devices are "off grid".
 Meaning there may be no meaning network access due to a lack of power in the area.

 # Design

+The foundation of data representation and flow in our CAD backend system will be events.
+These events will be used to leverage [event sourcing](https://www.geeksforgeeks.org/system-design/event-sourcing-pattern/), which, by design, gives the system a natural way to replay and audit actions made in the system.

 # Alternatives